jhannah/jayflaunts/_posts/2017-07-14-alaska-motorcycle.md

 ---

 Don Herfert tells us about riding his motorcycle from California to Alaska and back in 2015.
-He also tells us about his 17 month road trip years ago when he left his home in Arizona and "got lost."
+Also, years ago, he left his home in Arizona on his bike and "got lost."
+For 17 months.

 I hope to be this alive when I'm in my 70s.  :)